flashbackzoo/TopShelf-Slideshow/README.md

     </script>

 ## Options
 You can pass .tsSlideshow() some optional settings.
-The defaults are...
+Here are the defaults...

     $("[data-ui='slideshow']").tsSlideshow({
         "transition": "slide"